grow

 • Chemical free - no pesticides, herbicides, fungicides or insecticides

-• No digging - minimum interference with the soil in order to maintain soil health and ecosystems
+• No dig - minimum soil interference to maintain soil health & ecosystems

-• No bare soil - using mulches and groundcover plants to retain water in soils, reduce weeds & minimise water use
+• No bare soil - using mulches & groundcover plants to reduce weeds, retain water in soil & minimise irrigation needs

 • No walking on growing beds - soil compaction disturbs the soil food web & prevents effective drainage

-• Polycultures - always desgining for more than one plant in the growing space - for maximum produce, minimum labour & optimum soil health
+• Polycultures - always designing for more than one plant in the growing space; maximum produce, minimum labour, optimum soil health & integrated pest management

-• Agroforestry & Perennials - integrating trees within growing systems to maximise produce & using perennials to reduce labour
+• Agroforestry & Perennials - integrating trees within growing systems for livestock & to maximise produce.
+Using perennials to reduce labour

 • Grafting with scion wood (cuttings) from local orchards